RECIPE: Lobster Mashed Potatoes

 |

-1. MAKE the lobster topping: Sauté the lobster meat in 2 tablespoons of the paprika butter.
+1. MAKE the lobster topping: Sauté the lobster meat in 2 tablespoons of paprika butter.
 Cover to keep warm and set aside (you can do this while the potatoes are cooking).
-2. PEEL the potatoes; then cut in half and slice into 1/2 inch pieces (if using Idaho russets, you can just halve the potatoes).
+2. PEEL the potatoes; then cut them in half and slice them into 1/2 inch pieces (if using Idaho russets, you can just halve the potatoes).
 Place in pot and cover with cold water and a pinch of salt.
-3. BRING to a boil, then immediately turn down to simmer.
+3. BRING the pot to a boil, then immediately turn it down to simmer.
 Never boil potatoes; they will become waterlogged.
 Cook until fork tender.
 4. DRAIN the potatoes in a colander, then put them back in the hot pot for 3 minutes to steam (dry out).
 This allows the cream and butter to be absorbed into the flesh.
 While the potatoes are steaming… 5.
 HEAT the butter and cream in a small pan until the butter has melted.
-Add the potatoes to the mixing bowl and whip for 30 seconds; then add 3/4 of the butter mixture and continue to whip—slowly at first, then adding the salt and pepper and increasing the speed to whip more air (volume) into the potatoes.
+Add the potatoes to the mixing bowl and whip for 30 seconds; then add 3/4 of the butter mixture and continue to whip—slowly at first, then add the salt and pepper and increase the speed to whip more air (volume) into the potatoes.
 Use the remaining butter mixture only if needed.
 Taste and adjust seasonings as needed.
 6. SERVE the mashed potatoes in a dish, topped with lobster meat and extra.
 Garnish with the chives and more paprika as desired.
 How many different types of potatoes are there?
 Thousands, worldwide; but check out the dozens of varieties you can find in the U.S. |